-Understanding the timestamp in AnQi CMS
+Understanding the timestamp in Anqicms

-In the AnQi CMS backend, when we publish articles, products, or perform other content management operations, the system usually records the time of these events as a 'timestamp'.In simple terms, a timestamp is a sequence of numbers representing the number of seconds from a specific moment (usually the Unix epoch, January 1, 1970, 00:00:00 UTC) to the time the event occurred.Although it is convenient for the system to store and calculate, this string of numbers is hard for visitors to understand.
+In the AnQi CMS backend, when we publish articles, products, or perform other content management operations, the system usually records the time of these events as a "timestamp".In simple terms, a timestamp is a series of numbers representing the seconds from a specific moment (usually the Unix epoch, January 1, 1970, 00:00:00 UTC) to the occurrence of the event.Although it is convenient for system storage and calculation, this string of numbers is difficult for visitors to understand.

-Core Tools:stampToDatetags
+Core Tool:stampToDateTag

-The AutoCMS provides a very practical built-in tag in the template, calledstampToDate专门用于将10位的时间戳格式化为可读的日期时间字符串。Its usage is intuitive and simple, only requiring two parameters: the timestamp you want to format and the date-time format you expect.
+The AnQi CMS provides a very practical built-in tag in the template, calledstampToDateThis is used to format a 10-digit timestamp into a readable date and time string.Its usage is intuitive and simple, only two parameters are needed: the timestamp you want to format, and the date-time format you expect.

-The basic syntax is like this:
+The basic syntax is as follows:

 {{stampToDate(您的时间戳, "您想要的格式")}}

-The "Your timestamp" here is usually the one you get fromarchiveList/archiveDetail/commentListGet the content from the [auto] tags.CreatedTimeorUpdatedTimeand other fields.
+The 'Your timestamp' here is usually the one you get fromarchiveList/archiveDetail/commentListThe content obtained from the tagsCreatedTimeorUpdatedTimefields.

-Master the time formatting rules of Go language.
+Master the time formatting rules of Go language

-UnderstandingstampToDateThe label's key lies in understanding its "format" parameter.The AutoCMS is developed in Go language, therefore it follows the specific time formatting rules of Go language.Y-m-d H:i:sThis direct representation format, Go language uses a unique reference time to define date and time format.
+UnderstandingstampToDateThe key is to understand the "Format You Want" parameter.AnQi CMS is developed in Go language, therefore it follows the special time formatting rules of Go language.different from commonY-m-d H:i:sThis format is directly represented, Go language uses a unique reference time to define the date and time format.

 This reference time is fixed:2006年01月02日15点04分05秒 -0700 MST.